The best sales to shop today: The Home Depot, Eight Sleep, Baublebar and more | CNN Underscored

 Since today is National Dog Day, Fable is offering some major discounts on its aesthetically gorgeous dog toys to help entertain your pooch all day long.
 The entire site is 20% off during the sale, which runs for today only, so head to the site quickly if you want to save on sleek toys, beds, carriers, crates and more.

-If you’ve always dreamed of draping yourself in jewels, head over to Baublebar, a major name in sparkly accessories.
+If you’ve always dreamed of draping yourself in jewels, head over to BaubleBar, a major name in sparkly accessories.
 The brand is currently hosting its End of Season Sale, with all sale items an extra 20% off, meaning some styles are starting at just $10.
 Rings, necklaces, bracelets, earrings and hair accessories in a multitude of styles are all part of the sale, so you’re sure to find something to suit your taste.

 Macy’s